instaatze/vscode-snazzy/README.md

 - Java
 - Python
 - Markdown
+- JSON

-Other languages have syntax highlighting too, just not guaranteed to be semantically.
+Other languages have syntax highlighting too, it's just not guaranteed to be semantic.

 ## Install
 This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=alexanderbast.vscode-snazzy)